the state I am in: Curated by Elisa R. Linn and Lennart Wolff

 Lotty RosenfeldBOLSA DE COMERCIO DE SANTIAGO, 1982From the series 'A Mile of Crosses on the Asphalt'

 Two vintage b/w photographs, video screenshotsSigned and stampedFramed dimensions:

 36.9 x 52.8 cm / 14.53 x 20.8 inches

 Lotty RosenfeldUNA MILLA DE CRUCES SOBRE EL PAVIMENTO [A Mile of Crosses on the Asphalt], 1979Video, 4:3, color, sound5:15 minEdition of 25

 Peter FendWealth of Basins - Death of Nations, 1979Video

 Filmed and directed by Robert Polidori45:31 min

-Leyla YenirceBeing Strong is Hard, 2021Video installation, Full HD, color, sound4:13 minEdition of 3 + 1 AP
+Leyla YenirceBeing Strong is Hard, 2021Single-channel video and sound installation, color, 4:13 minDimensions variableEdition of 3 + 1 AP

 Bruno SerralongueDevantures, centre ville de Pristina, Kosovo, 8 novembre 2010, 2010Ilfochrome print, mounted on aluminiumImage dimensions: